AnonymousXempt/NewFile-Context-Menu-Generator/README.md

 ## Warnings

 This script is safe to use.
-However, modify the script only if you are familiar with PowerShell and Windows Registry operations.
+However, modification of the script may cause harm to the computer.
+Only change the script if you are familiar with PowerShell and Windows Registry operations.

 ## Uninstallation